BenjaminWills/programming-notes/terraform/terraform_notes.md

 ## Modules

 Modules are simply organised directories of terraform code.

+### Local modules

 Suppose that we have the following file structure of directories:

 ```sh
 - root/